Are you over the constant flow of the best digital hacks, dramatic predictions, small business guides? So are we.

 Year after year we hear about the growth and importance of mobile, but often that s just talk its time to actually act upon it.
 No more excuses about your website, social or Google ads make sure you are mobile optimised across all, otherwise, you are wasting your time and money*.

-*48% of users say that if they arrive on a business site that isn't working well on mobile, they initial thought is that the business simply doesnt care (Source)
+*48% of users say that if they arrive on a business site that isn't working well on mobile, they think the business simply doesn't care.

 10. Create content yourself

-* 70% of consumers learn about a company through their blog rather than ads (Source)
+* 70% of consumers learn about a company through their blog rather than ads.